sancho1952007/sound_music/README.md

 Built in language: Python;

 -----Install sound_music-----
+1. Download the Module (Zip File)
-1. Extract the Zip.
+2. Extract the Zip.
-2. Go to the Extracted Folder.
+3. Go to the Extracted Folder.
-3. Run command: 'python setup.py install'.
+4. Run command: 'python setup.py install'.
-4. Enjoy Playing the Music!
+5. Enjoy Playing the Music!